icatalud/dart-sdk-wiki-2/How-the-issue-tracker-works.md

     Mistakes happen.
 This label means we couldn't make heads or tails of the issue.

-    Most of the time, we try to avoid this and instead use "[need-info][]" to get clarification from the person who filed the issue.
+    Most of the time, we try to avoid this and instead use "[needs-info][]" to get clarification from the person who filed the issue.

 *   **[closed-obsolete][]**: The issue has been around for a long time with no